Doctors typically begin with less invasive treatments before considering other options, such as surgery.

 - Stretching exercises.
 Regular, steady stretching exercises can reduce muscle spasm and help lengthen the muscle-tendon unit.
 Don't bounce during your stretch.

 - Strengthening exercises.
 Weak thigh muscles contribute to the strain on your patellar tendon.
-Eccentric exercises, which involve lowering your leg very slowly after you extend your knee, are particularly helpful.
+Exercises that involve lowering your leg very slowly after extending it are particularly helpful.

 - Iontophoresis.
 This therapy involves spreading a corticosteroid medicine on your skin and then using a device that delivers a low electrical charge to push the medication through your skin.